 - Download Response Payload to download the response payload as a *.payload2 file

-- (Version 11.4 and later) In the Default Meta Format drop-down menu, select the download format for exporting metadata: Download Text, Download CSV, Download TSV, or Download JSON.
+- (Version 11.4 and later) In the Default Meta Format field, select the download format for exporting metadata: Download Text, Download CSV, Download TSV, or Download JSON.
 If you do not select a format here, the default download format is Download Text.

-- When Database Time is selected, the start and end time for a query is based on the time that the event was stored.
+- When Database Time is selected, the end time for a query is based on the time that the event was stored.

-(Version 11.4 and later) To set the sort sequence by collection time for the events listed in the Events panel, select one option under Default Event Sort Order:
+(Version 11.4 and later) To set the sort sequence by collection time for the events listed in the Events panel, select one option under Default Event Sort Order.
+After you have selected a preference, you can also interact with the table column headers to request the results again sorted differently as described in Use Columns and Column Groups in the Events List.

-- Ascending (default): To put the events with the earliest collection time first in the list.
+- Ascending (default for Version 11.4 and earlier): To put the events with the earliest collection time first in the list.
+The oldest events are displayed first if in ascending order.

 - Descending: To put the events with the latest collection time first in the list.
+The newest events are displayed first if in descending order.
 When investigating logs, you may want to change the sort sequence to see the latest collection time first.